Updated: 12/20/2017 by Computer Hope

 After connecting the Chromecast to a television set or monitor, supported devices (including laptops, computers, Smartphones, and Tablets) can broadcast their screen over Wi-Fi.
 Websites such as HBO, YouTube, and Netflix can broadcast their videos directly to the Chromecast, and more apps that support the Google Cast technology are also in development.

-The Chromecast is unique from similar products because it is only $35 and can stream any Chrome browser tab to any TV, which means you can watch anything you can open on your browser.
+The Chromecast is unique from similar products because it is only $35 and can stream any Chrome browser tab to any TV, which means you can watch anything you can open in your browser.

-Android, Video terms
+Amazon Fire TV, Android, Roku, Video terms